Pinperepette/GPR/README.md

 # GPR
-script.py is green pass qrcode reader regenerate is used to create a pass again
+script.py is green pass qrcode reader regenerate.py is used to create a pass again